DcMcIx/awx/README.md

-All Credits goes to : https://github.com/ansible/awx-operator
+Based on the deployment process from : https://github.com/ansible/awx-operator

 After The Installation :